americac/file-indexer/README.md

 ## Assumptions
 * Ruby is installed on machine running the script and tests
 * Input files are in plain text format
-* FileIndexer is going to be used for sorting plain text files
 * The script using/calling the class will take care of error handling, class methods will return false when something is not right

 ## Files and directories